 Loose Lips’ Sunday Jams feature has been going for over three years now, with one writer tasked to provide a quick, honest weekly takeover of the aux cable, one track that people should really hear.
 The fourth writer to take its reins, Nana Fani-Kayode, is a producer at Threads radio and a dynamite writer, one who emphatically 'gets it'.
-Her 6 weeks of jams - gathered in this playlist - are all fantastic, have a read.
+Her jams have all been fantastic [[*2021 edit*; linked here is a compilation of 6 of Nana & I's favourites]] .
 Now that we have the official artwork for her series (created by the majestic Trav), it felt right to do an introductory interview.
 Though first, I’ll share the description Nana gave me, when I asked what she imagined for her personal Sunday Jams artwork;

 ‘Okay so here goes!
 It’s a multi landscape place, one part city, the other part water probably an endless river, the other part forest and the other desert.
 Flora and fauna grows everywhere.
 I’m taking a tour through it, either on skates or some kind of contraption that I can get about quickly on, I’m accompanied by bird guide who has Eartha Kitt’s voice.
 Every stop on the tour is a different musical genre.
 Each is represented in a physical way, either a symbol, building or a representation of the artist some surreal others more obvious.
 I get to go inside the space or talk to the artist and explore each one at my own pace in my own way.
 It’s warm and sunny, not killer bright but of 70s soft glow.
 It’s an ever-expanding place that I have all the time in the world to explore and I’m always miraculously dressed for all environments and weather.
 That’s my ideal Sunday dream place Wizard Will’

 Aaaand the interview commences!
 That description, is that metaphor something you had thought about before, or had you come up with it spontaneously?